Once you've started ShiftLeft Ocular, you can create a CPG for a new application or for a new version of an application. When a CPG is created, it's

 createCpg("subjects/hello-shiftleft-0.0.1-SNAPSHOT.jar", List("io.shiftleft", "org.foo")).

-You work with the CPGs, and their associated layers, which are in your workspace and loaded into memory.
+You work with the CPGs, and their associated layers, that are in your workspace and loaded into memory.
 By default, all operations are executed on the CPG that was last loaded into memory; this is the active CPG.

 <names> is the name of one or more CPGs you want to work with; multiple names are separated by a comma.
 For example